Director: Vinciane Pirenne-Delforge

 Beyond establishing this digital tool and a forthcoming print-on demand book of the Collection, the CGRN project aims to provide a venue for analysing the diverse types of documents which constitute it.
 These emanate from different sources of authority, codify prescriptions that are no less varied, and reveal an abundance of information on the rituals carried out by cities and the multitude of groups that constitute them, including households in the case of familial “foundations”.
 To say the least, the inscriptions concerned—thankfullycomplemented and regularly augmented by systematic excavations and chance finds—provide us with a wealth of data which would otherwise remain largely inaccessible to the historian of Greek religion.

 Originally funded by the Fonds de la Recherche Scientifique of the Fédération Wallonie-Bruxelles at University of Liège, the project will now be pursued within the framework of the chair “Religion, history, and society in the ancient Greek world” undertaken by Vinciane Pirenne-Delforge at the Collège de France.
-The project’s team members are Jan-Mathieu Carbon, Maître de conférences associé at the Collège de France, and Saskia Peels, Assistant Professor at the University of Groningen.
+The project’s team members are Jan-Mathieu Carbon, Assistant Professor at the Queen’s University (Kingston, Canada), and Saskia Peels, Assistant Professor at the University of Groningen (Netherlands).

 Bibliography and videorelated to the projet